GardEngen/StepCounter/README.md

 Now will the database store every new step count sendt from the Android application.

 ### Setup Python project
-The first thing you have to do is to pip install all the project dependencies in your environment.
+The first thing you have to do is to pip install all the project dependencies to your python environment.
 Navigate to the project directory and use the following command:
 ```
 pip install -r requirements.txt
 ```